melaniaandrisan/nodejs-express-angular/README.md

 Next:
 - create services in express
+  - learn what REST means in expressjs
+  - store and retrieve JSON data in a collection using HTTP POST and HTTP GET
 - connect to different express services from angular and make promises work using [bluebirdjs](6).
+  - use [AJAX](7) for all data operations with [XMLHttpRequest](8)

 From where I started: